-2.2.6 Sanitary Sewer System Description
+1.1.
+Sanitary Sewer System Description

-The UC Riverside campus is one of ten University of California campuses governed by the Regents of the University of California, and is an internationally recognized public research and teaching institution.
-The 2012-2013 population, which included students, faculty, researchers, staff, and visitors, was approximately 28,000.
+The UC Riverside campus is one of 10 University of California campuses governed by the Regents of the University of California, an internationally recognized public research and teaching institution.
+The 2017-2018 campus population, which included students, faculty, researchers, staff, and visitors, was approximately 33,000.